shuyang-stat/IntegrativeCI/README.md

 The integrative estimator leverages the information in the big main data to improve the estimation efficiencies yet preserve the consistencies of the initial estimators based solely on the validation data.
-Specifically, it uses the difference of the error-prone estimators applied to the main data and the validation data, which is consistent for zero assuming that the main data and the validation data are representative of the same target population.
+Specifically, it exploits the difference of the error-prone estimators applied to the main data and the validation data, which is consistent for zero assuming that the main data and the validation data are representative of the same target population.

-The framework applies to asymptotically normal estimators, including the commonly-used regression imputation,weighting, and matching estimators.
+The framework applies to asymptotically normal estimators, including the commonly-used regression imputation, (augmented) weighting, and matching estimators.

 ### Main Paper: Yang and Ding (2018)